-A detailed annual cash flow is prepared for the financial year once the budget for the ensuing year has been agreed, which is monitored and updated on a monthly basis.
-It identifies the major inflows and outflows on a month by month basis.

-It is prepared using the agreed revenue budget and capital programme for the financial year and based on the knowledge obtained from the Council's various service sections incurring the expenditure /receiving the income and can be supplemented by the experience from previous years.
+A detailed annual cash flow, prepared for the financial year once the budget for the ensuing year has been agreed, identifies major inflows and outflows and is monitored and updated monthly.
+It is compiled with reference: to the agreed revenue budget and capital programme; to knowledge obtained from the Council's various services that incur the expenditure/ receive the income; as well as to information from previous years.

-Daily cash flows show forecast and planned movements of cash on a daily basis, including the matching of known inflows and payments.
-This is recorded in spreadsheets held on the T drive.
+Daily cash flows show forecast and planned movements of cash daily, including the matching of known inflows and payments.
+This is used as part of the decision-making process for daily cash management.